frnsys/nomadic/readme.md

 ---

 ## Acknowledgements
-The CSS stylesheet used for the compiled notes is from [here](https://gist.github.com/tuzz/3331384).
+The CSS stylesheet used for the compiled notes is based on the one from [here](https://gist.github.com/tuzz/3331384).